HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### `HttpOnly`

-A cookie which has the `HttpOnly` attribute set cannot be accessed through the `document.cookie` API in JavaScript.
+A cookie that has the `HttpOnly` attribute set cannot be accessed through the `document.cookie` API in JavaScript.
 Such cookies can only be sent to the server and helps in mitigating client-side Cross-Site Scripting (XSS) attacks that misuse the cookie.
 It's very useful for cookies that are only needed for server side sessions.
 The percentage of first-party cookies and third-party cookies with `HttpOnly` attribute has a smaller difference with 32.7% and 20.02% respectively, compared to the other cookie attributes.

 ### `SameSite`